My Mind Library

 leading to that eternal resting bench – on the hill, in June.

-Looking out of a mullioned window with skinny glass, pooling at the bottom of the pane, you’d see a bustling street and beyond that, a perfectly green quadrangle shimmering in the late August light.
+Looking out of a mullioned window with skinny glass pooling at the bottom of the pane, you’d see a perfectly green quadrangle shimmering with summer and beyond that, a bustling street.
 It’s strange, but up here, you can’t hear a thing.
 The only sound is the gentle sigh of the pages you turn and perhaps the spitting of the fire when a log shifts.

 I come here when I have a problem to solve in my writing.
 Searching for a solution, I’ll cross-reference all the books and articles and poems and blogs and notes and conversations I’ve been lucky enough to store away over the years I’ve been collecting for my library.
 They’ll converge and dance, rewriting each other into the right answer.